niklasf/python-chess/docs/uci.rst

     .. py:attribute:: options

-        A dictionary of options.
+        A dictionary of :ref:`options`.
 The engine should send available options when it receives the initial *uci* command.

     .. py:attribute:: uciok